mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/11-top-and-bottom-types/index.md

 Now, one of three things will happen in that final `else` block

-- We'll have handled every case before reaching it, and thus we'll never enter it at all
+- We will have handled every case before reaching it, and thus we will never enter the final `else` block
-- We'll catch upstream code changes that need to be handled in this conditional at compile time (e.g., adding the `Boat` case)
+- We will catch upstream code changes that need to be handled in this conditional at compile time (e.g., adding the `Boat` case)
-- If somehow an unexpected value "slip through" and is not caught until we actually run the code, we'll get a meaningful error message
+- If somehow an unexpected value "slip through" and is not caught until we actually run the code, we will get a meaningful error message

-Note that this same approach works nicely with a `switch` statement, when the `UnreachableError` is thrown from the `default` case clause
+Note that this approach works nicely with a `switch` statement, when the `UnreachableError` is thrown from the `default` case clause.

-[^1]: Technically in JS or TS this would be `{ y| -Number.MAX_VALUE <= y <= Number.MAX_VALUE }`, but if you know enough to ask, you also probably don't need this clarified
+[^1]: Technically in JS or TS this would be `{ y| -Number.MAX_VALUE <= y <= Number.MAX_VALUE }`, but if you know enough to ask, you probably don't need this footnote...!